 One surprising way found to improve executive function in adults is aerobic exercise.
 Many research journals have published that regular aerobic exercise in older adults can boost the executive functions that typically deteriorate with age, including the ability to pay focused attention, to switch among tasks, and to hold multiple items in working memory.3

 If you think that the feeling of the constant deluge at the office is largely the result of so many things clamouring for attention at once, a tool like Stephen Covey’s Quadrants can be used.
-Each quadrant (Q) has a different property and is designed to help prioritize tasks and responsibilities.
+Each quadrant (Q) has a different property and is designed to help prioritise tasks and responsibilities.
 These are:

 Q 1 – Urgent and important